 Serious indirect effects of some biofuels on global biodiversity and greenhouse gas emissions

 Many biofuels that are presently sold on the European transport market need agricultural land for their production.
-It can make them less favourable to the environment than fossil fuels.
 Effects from indirect land-use change (ILUC) have a negative impact, not only on greenhouse gases as has been reported earlier, but also on global biodiversity.
-Even in case of a net emission reduction, which in the long term would induce a positive effect due to reduced climate change, it would probably take hundreds of years to compensate for short-term losses due to the conversion of natural area into agricultural land.
-Moreover, the overall emission reductions for biofuels based on energy crops can be low or even negative.
+The overall emission reductions for biofuels based on energy crops can be low or even negative.
 These are some of the conclusions from a series of brief reports published by the Netherlands Environmental Assessment Agency (PBL) on the issue of indirect effects of bio-energy.